I thought i would talk to you a bit about Hackintosh.

-Well, if you never used a Mac, it is maybe difficult to see the point but trust my words, Mac OSX is by far the best operating system outthere, simple!
-There is no comparison to windows, especially when it comes to serious work.
-Most of people may not have the need for it thou.
-If you use your computer to browse internet, watch movies, play games etc, you are maybe better off sticking with windows.
-But if you use your computer to do graphics, music and so on, you want a stable and performant OS!
-I must have rebooted my pc at least 4-5 times a week if not more while working on windows!
-Note, i am not saying that never had a crash on Mac.
-Every programs have some sort of bug, even the best , but only the program you are working on crash, not the system!
+If you never used a Mac, it is maybe difficult to see the point and most people may not have the need for it.
+If you use your computer to browse internet, watch movies, play games, you are better off sticking with windows.
+But if you use your computer to do graphics, music and so on, you want a stable OS.
+Every programs have some sort of bug, even the best , but only the program you are working on crash, not the system.

 If you go on apple’s website and look at the prices, you gonna break bad!
 It is the top notch and you have to pay the price to get one.